Keyfactor/imperva-orchestrator/README.md

 |Name|Description|
 |----|-----------|
-|api_id_key|The Imperva API Id and API Key concatenated with a comma (,).
+|StorePassword|The Keyfactor certificate store password contains the Imperva API Id and API Key concatenated with a comma (,).
 For example: 12345,12345678-1234-1234-1234-123456789ABC.
 Please refer to your Imperva documentation to learn more about creating API Ids and Keys.

 It is not necessary to implement all of the secrets available to be managed by a PAM provider.
 For each value that you want managed by a PAM provider, simply enter the key value inside your specific PAM provider that will hold this value into the corresponding field when setting up the certificate store, discovery job, or API call.